 We provide informed acoustical solutions for design professionals at each step of the creative process by conducting thorough investigation and analysis, while bringing our unrivaled experience to every project on which we work.
 Longman Lindsey is known for providing concise, straight-forward, cost-effective recommendations to every acoustical design.

-The partners of Longman Lindsey—John Longman, Stephen Lindsey, Patricia Scanlon, Ken Shook and Marc Hochlerin—have over 100 years of combined acoustical consulting experience and have grown the practice into one of the largest and prominent acoustical consulting groups in the United States.
+The partners of Longman Lindsey—John Longman, Stephen Lindsey, Patricia Scanlon, and Ken Shook —have over 100 years of combined acoustical consulting experience and have grown the practice into one of the largest and prominent acoustical consulting groups in the United States.

 Architectural acoustics is often not visible to the eye, but is an incredibly important part of building design.
 This is the general term for the science of controlling sound and vibration transmission through a building’s design.
 Depending on the project type, services can include reducing environmental noise through the building envelope, isolating mechanical and other building systems from occupants, maintaining acoustic privacy from vertically and horizontally adjacent spaces, reducing impact noise transmission and footfall between floors, providing the appropriate balance between sound absorptive and reflective surface finishes for specific uses, and designing interior environments to enhance speech privacy and reduce distractions for the occupants.